KnowageLabs/Knowage-Documentation/chapter_3/create_performance_indicator/kpi.rst

     Target mark in KPI scale of values.

-Note that once targets are set, the window in Figure 7.20 gets populated with a list.
-Note that here the category serves as description and only to order the records.

-**Schedulation.** Once the KPI has been defined, it is necessary to schedule them to proceed with the creation of an analytical document.
+**Schedulation.** Once the KPI has been defined, it is necessary to schedule it before proceeding with the creation of an analytical document.
 For this purpose, click on the **KPI Scheduler** from the contextual menu that you can see below.

 .. figure:: media/image144.png